clarayuki/Coding-Challenges/README.md

 # 👨‍💻 Coding-Challenges
-A compilation of Daniel Shiffman's coding challenges translated to C++.
+This is an attempt of recreating Daniel Shiffman's coding challenges in C++